Zhouyu, Duke of Wey

 Zhouyu (Note: Also romanized as Zhouxu) (Zhōu Yū (州吁, 州籲), died 719 BC) was a son of Duke Zhuang of Wey who was briefly the Duke of Wey in 719 BC after he murdered his elder brother, the Duke Huan of Wey.
 Less than a year into his reign, he was arrested in the state of Chen at the behest of the Wey Minister Shi Que and killed.
-He was not given a posthumous name because he was characterised as an usurper and his short reign.
+He was not given a posthumous name because of his characterization of being an usurper and his short reign.

 Background

 Prince Zhouyu was born to Duke Zhuang of Wey and one of his favourite concubines.
 His father doted on him and allowed him to pursue his military interests unrestrained, though Zhuang Jiang, Duke Zhuang's principal wife, detested him.

 While Duke Zhuang was still deciding which of his sons should succeed him, Shi Que, a Wey minister, remonstrated with him to decide whether he wanted Zhouyu to be his heir.
 Shi Que argued that if Duke Zhuang did not want to choose Zhouyu as his heir, he should stop Zhouyu from engaging in any further military pursuits, as he could pose a threat to the heir later on.
 Duke Zhuang did not heed this advice.
 In 735 BC, Prince Wan, Zhouyu's elder brother, succeeded Duke Zhuang.
 He would become known as Duke Huan of Wey.

 Upon the accession of Duke Huan, Shi Que retired, ostensibly due to his age.
 Shi Hou, Shi Que's son, associated himself with Prince Zhouyu despite his father's ban on him doing so.

 In 733 BC, Duke Huan dismissed Zhouyu from all his posts on account of his arrogance, and Zhouyu fled from Wey.
 In exile, he attempted to befriend Gongshu Duan, younger brother of Duke Zhuang of Zheng, after Gongshu's failed rebellion against Zhuang and subsequent exile in 722 BC.